 By the end of this program, students should be able to:

-- Discuss local culture, food, faith and history in Tanzania
+- Discuss local culture, food, faith and history in Kenya

 - Demonstrate increased intercultural competence through engagement with people from a wide spectrum of Kenyan society – from Maasai cattle herders to urban humanitarian workers